QwikSP/QwikSP.github.io/_posts/tt-notes.md

 the head of the linked list will link to the next node and so on.
 The last node (tail) will link to null since there isn't anything else after it.
 > **_Doubly Linked Lists:_** these are liked linked lists but the nodes are also linked backwards, towards their previous node.
 A normal linked list will only link to the next node, however a doubly linked lists's node will link to both it's next node and it's previous node.
+> **_The Java Generic T_** is a generic type of perameter for the class it is added to.
+It will generally appear at the end of the class name with < >.